-The new ARA-1, Analog Radio Adaptor, extends the coverage and capability of an existing SIP private branch exchange (PBX) by allowing the interface of land mobile radios (LMR) to the system.
+The ARA-1 extends the coverage and capability of an existing SIP private branch exchange (PBX) by allowing the interface of land mobile radios (LMR) to the system.
 Comparable to an analog telephone adapter (ATA), which allows a standard telephone to operate on a session initiation protocol (SIP) network; the ARA-1 provides the same functionality to a radio.
 The radio connected via the ARA-1 is assigned a unique extension that can easily be dialed using any internet protocol (IP) phone, softphone, or other voice communications device associated with the SIP PBX.
 Any number of radios, SIP phones, or other audio devices in the network can be conferenced together by the SIP PBX.

 Since SIP is an open standard, a multitude of services are available including call logging, call recording and call forwarding.
 A SIP PBX can also enable video conferencing, document sharing and text messages between compatible devices.